-St. Augustine watched the Roman Empire dissolve before his eyes.
-The Goths had invaded it from East to West; they annihilated every legion flung against them, sacked Rome and spread devastation wherever they went.
+St. Augustine beheld the Roman Empire dissolve before his eyes.
+The Goths had invaded it from East to West, annihilated every legion flung against them, sacked Rome and spread devastation wherever they went.
 Eventually, they overran Spain.
 Then the aptly named Vandals crossed the Med into North Africa, 80,000 strong.
 They took St. Augustine’s hometown, Hippo, the year after he died.

 I thought Christian faith was supposed to defuse these panic attacks.
-Wasn’t the Bible supposed to make us fearless in God and therefore heroic lovers of our fellow men?
+Wasn’t the New Testament supposed to make us fearless in God and therefore heroic lovers of our fellow men?
 It turns out that Christian officials are among the most fear-crazed weapon mentors and therefore our most dangerous political philosophers.
-Fascism and communism grew up as rotten offshoots of Christianity.
-Christian states compare favorably with the others for mass brutality, but not much more.
+Fascism and communism emerged as rotten offshoots of Christianity.
+Christian states compare favorably with the others for mass brutality but not much more.

 Thanks to this weapon mentor’s Confessions and other publications in a similar reactionary vein, most people cannot bring themselves to challenge weapon management.
 They consider any invitation to do so a personal insult—not to mention a very scary proposition.

 Every thoughtful child undergoes a systematic peace-aversion brainwash.
-So proposing PeaceWorld to someone is like challenging his potty training.
+Such that proposing PeaceWorld to someone is like challenging his potty training.
 Indeed, most people treat conversational gambits on the topic of world peace as if someone had farted in public.
-They ignore the originator if they’re polite, smile and try to move away as fast as they can.
+They ignore the originator if they’re polite, smile and try to get away as fast as they can.
 And they ridicule him outright or attack him if they’re really crude.

 They must have wondered what kind of lunatic they’d come across.